Exotic diving sites in Phu Quoc

 The east of Turtle island

 Turtle island is only 50 m long with a few palm trees, bushes, and sandy coastline.
 However, it is also the ideal place to snorkel.
 The waters around the island are relatively shallow with no more than 10m with an interesting range of hard corals, seaworms, small yellow fish.
 When coming here, if you are lucky enough, you can see rare blue gobies and coral groupers.

 The south of Turtle island

 This dive site has alluvial flow bringing nutrition to coral reefs.
 Nutrition from sediment also attracts a large number of other species.
 At a depth of 20m, corals grow on a large area, many reef fish also come here to live.

 Diving in Phu Quoc

 This dive area is 25m deep because it is hidden behind ocean currents, so diving here is quite comfortable.
 The coral here grows well, sea snakes and sharks feed and hide behind large rocks.

 An Thoi archipelago is a popular diving place in Phu Quoc to watch corals.
 The islands are located south of Phu Quoc.
 It takes about 45 minutes by boat tour Phu Quoc from Duong Dong town.
 The archipelago is made up of a collection of 15 large and small islands.

 The topography of this islands changes significantly on the 60m deep strait between the island of Phu Quoc and Dua island.
 And the coral reefs slope gently on other islands.
 These islands also support some of the more popular seagrass reefs in the east of Phu Quoc.
-The archipelago is home to many small tropical fish such as grouper, tuna and mackerel.
+The archipelago is home to a lot of small tropical fish such as grouper, tuna, and mackerel.